Saturday Night Live and Politics: Friends with Benefits

 While some may argue that the show favors one party’s signals over the other, writers say that they aim to be equal-opportunity ridiculers.

-“When it’s the political stuff, it’s best when somebody who’s a Democrat goes, ‘oh, you really gave it to Bush,’ and somebody who’s a Republican will go, “oh, you really laid into Gore.’
+“When it’s the political stuff, it’s best when somebody who’s a Democrat goes, ‘Oh, you gave it to Bush,’ and somebody who’s a Republican will go, “Oh, you really laid into Gore.’
 That’s the reaction we should be getting,” said Steve Higgins, longtime SNL writer and producer, in Live From New York.

 Hillary (McKinnon) vents to Hillary about the hardships of being Hillary (NBC)